capnproto/capnproto/doc/install.md

 ## Installing the C++ Runtime

-### GCC 4.7 Needed
+### GCC 4.7 or Clang 3.2 Needed

 If you are using GCC, you MUST use at least version 4.7 as Cap'n Proto uses recently-implemented C++11 features.
-If you are using some other compiler...  good luck.
+If you are using Clang, you must use at least version 3.2.
+To use Clang, set the environment variable `CXX=clang++` before following any instructions below, otherwise `g++` is used by default.

 ### Building with Ekam